fiatconnect/specification/fiatconnect-api.md

 The `selfieDocument` and `identificationDocument` fields should be base64 encoded binary blobs representing images.

 #### 9.3.1.2. `PersonalDataAndDocumentsDetailed`
-A more detailed Schema allowing the user to provide more information to give them a greater chance to be admitted.
+A more detailed Schema allowing the user to provide more information to work with CICO providers that require it.

 ```
 {